(852) 3943 9972

 Sha Tin, NT, Hong Kong SAR

 Rehan Abeyratne is an Associate Professor of Law at The Chinese University of Hong Kong.
-He teaches undergraduate and postgraduate courses on the Hong Kong Legal System, Constitutional Law, Comparative Constitutional Law, and the Laws & Legal System of the United States.
-He was awarded the Faculty of Law’s Teaching Excellence Award in 2019.
+He teaches undergraduate (LLB) and postgraduate (JD/LLM) courses on the Hong Kong Legal System, Constitutional Law, Comparative Legal Studies, Comparative Constitutional Law, and the Laws & Legal System of the United States.
+He received the Faculty of Law’s Teaching Excellence Award in 2019.

+Prior to joining CUHK, Professor Abeyratne was a Scholar in Residence at the Center for Human Rights and Global Justice at New York University (NYU) School of Law.
+He has also held visiting positions at Melbourne Law School and the National University of Singapore (NUS) Faculty of Law.
 From 2011-16, Professor Abeyratne was an Associate Professor of Law at the Jindal Global Law School in Delhi, India.
 At Jindal, he also served as Assistant Dean (Research) and as Executive Director of the Centre for Public Interest Law.
 He received the Jindal Teaching Excellence Award in 2014, and the Research Excellence Award three times (2012-14).